 “Our young team is bursting with talent and they’re now the proud owners of new training jackets which are ideal as we head into the colder months for our training sessions.
 We’re delighted to see them looking so smart and professional as they approach every session and game.”

-Commenting on the sponsorship, Karen Armstrong, Sales and Marketing Director said: “We’re delighted to be supporting community football in Gorebridge in this way, and we hope that our involvement will bring the team lots of luck in future matches.
+Commenting on the sponsorship, Kirsty McGill, Sales and Marketing Director said: “We’re delighted to be supporting community football in Gorebridge in this way, and we hope that our involvement will bring the team lots of luck in future matches.